dresswithpockets/Project-Cygnus/README.md

 * If you're interested in fixing bugs, introducing planned features, or proposing new ones, please read the "Fork Rules" section.

-* If you're interested in reporting bugs, fill out a bug report on the Issues page.
+* If you're interested in reporting bugs, send me an e-mail.
 You MUST have a video attached or linked which shows every step to reproduce the bug at least two times in a row.
+Make the subject of your e-mail "Cygnus - Bug Report" and make sure to include the following information:
+  * Your name
+  * The Version/Build Number of the game, which can be found in the log file if you Ctrl+F "game_version", or in the bottom right corner of the game's window.
+  * Platform - Windows/Linux/Mac etc
+  * Bug description:
+    * Reproduceable steps: Clearly define the steps it takes to reproduce the bug.
+    * Expected result: How is the game supposed to respond?
+    * Actual result: What is the actual response from the game?
+  * A link to a video

 * If you're interested in requesting or suggesting new features:
   * At the moment, only forked changes and feature suggestions will be considered.